Twenty20 International: Permanent T20I status

 Prior to 2019, permanent T20I status was limited to the Test-playing nations (the full members of the ICC), which included 12 teams after the promotion of Afghanistan and Ireland to full member status in 2017.
-In April 2018, the ICC announced that it would grant T20I status to all of its 105 members from 1 January 2019.
-Nations that have played T20I cricket are listed below, with the date of their first T20I after gaining permanent T20I status shown in brackets (some of these nations had previously played T20Is with temporary status):
+In April 2018, the ICC announced that it would grant T20I status to all of its members from 1 January 2019.
+Nations that have played T20I cricket are listed below, with the date of their first T20I after gaining permanent T20I status shown in brackets (teams in italics had previously played T20Is with temporary status):

 Temporary T20I status

 Between 2005 and 2018, the ICC granted temporary ODI and T20I status to a selection of other teams (known as Associate members).
 Teams earned this temporary status for a period of four years based on their performance in the quadrennial ICC World Cricket League – or, more specifically, based on the top six finishing positions at the ICC World Cup Qualifier, which is the final event of the World Cricket League.
 Teams could also earn this status by qualifying for the ICC T20 World Cup.

-Twelve nations held this temporary T20I status before being promoted to T20I status or relegated after underperforming at the World Cup Qualifier or World Twenty20 Qualifier:
+Twelve nations held this temporary T20I status before gaining permanent T20I status or losing status after underperforming at the World Cup Qualifier or World Twenty20 Qualifier (dates shown are for the first and last matches played while holding temporary T20I status, not when this status was gained, lost or changed to permanent):